What is an Aerial Adventure Park? Are there rides?

 What is the time duration of the ticket?

-Tickets are valid for three hours.
+Tickets are valid for three consecutive hours.
+An additional half an hour will be supplied for harnessing and safety demonstrations.
 You are encouraged to be prepared prior to buying your tickets (ie. restrooms, snacks and dressed properly) so you can maximize your time in the park.
 Entering a course at the end of the 3rd hour and completing that course is allowed.
-Keep in mind that ticket sales end at 3:00 pm.
-Anyone buying tickets after 2:30pm may not get a full 3 hours in the Park.
+Keep in mind that ticket sales end at 2:30 pm.
+Anyone on-site buying tickets after 2:30pm may not get a full 3 hours in the Park.
 Your are welcome at any time to leave the Park boundaries and return back to the park during the time period printed on your ticket.

 Is the Adventure Park certified?